 Where to Find 18650 Batteries

-Buying 18650 Batteries on eBay
+Tips for Buying 18650 Batteries on eBay

-Consumers who purchase their 18650 lithium batteries for back ups to a current stock find that eBay is a wonderful place to shop for the batteries.
-Many eBay sellers offer 18650 batteries that have not been taken out of the original package.
-This is due to sellers buying the 18650s, and then realizing they were either not the type of battery they needed, or they decided to buy a different 18650 battery type from a different manufacturer.
+Consumers who purchase their 18650 lithium batteries for backups to a current stock find that eBay is a wonderful place to shop for the batteries.
+Many eBay sellers offer 18650 batteries that have not been taken out of the original package, which is due to sellers buying the 18650s, and then realizing they were either not the type of battery they needed, or they decided to buy a different 18650 battery type from a different manufacturer.
 The bids for packaged 18650 batteries fall under the prices that buyers can expect to pay at retail outlets.
 Stay away from sellers that sell used 18650 batteries.
 You have no way of knowing how much juice remains in used batteries.
 Some sellers may claim that they only removed the battery packaging and that the batteries that they want to sell are just like brand new, but this may not be the case.